The Latest: Cyprus survey shows wide support for vaccination

-NICOSIA, Cyprus - A new survey suggests that nearly one-quarter of the adults in Cyprus aren't planning on getting vaccinated against COVID-19 soon, and 6% of that group states categorically that they won’t get a shot.
+NICOSIA, Cyprus — A survey indicates 13% of Cypriots aren’t planning on getting vaccinated against COVID-19 soon and 6% of that percentage categorically state they won’t get a shot.

 The survey was conducted in recent weeks by IMR/University of Nicosia in cooperation with the Cyprus Federation of Patients’ Associations.

-Note: (This item has been corrected to 13% aren’t planning to get vaccinated instead of nearly one-quarter).